Edward Kelley

-Sir Edward Kelley or Kelly, also known as Edward Talbot (/ˈtɔːlbət/; 1 August 1555 – 1597/8), was an English Renaissance occultist and scryer.
-He is best known for working with John Dee in his magical investigations.
-Besides the professed ability to see spirits or angels in a "shew-stone" or mirror, which John Dee so valued, Kelley also claimed to possess the secret of transmuting base metals into gold, the goal of alchemy, as well as the supposed philosopher's stone itself.
+Edward Kelley or Kelly, also known as Edward Talbot (/ˈtɔːlbət/; 1 August 1555 – 1597/8), was an English Renaissance occultist and scryer.
+He is known for working with John Dee in his magical investigations.
+Besides the professed ability to see spirits or angels in a "shew-stone" or mirror, which John Dee so valued, Kelley also said that he possessed the secret of transmuting base metals into gold, a goal of alchemy, as well as the philosopher's stone itself.

 Legends began to surround Kelley shortly after his death.
-His flamboyant biography, his relationships with Queen Elizabeth I's royal magus Sir John Dee and the Emperor Rudolf II, and his claims of great alchemical skill and the ability to communicate with angels have all led to his relative notoriety among historians.
+His flamboyant biography, his relationships with Queen Elizabeth I's royal magus John Dee and Rudolf II, Holy Roman Emperor, his repute of having great alchemical skill, and his claimed ability to communicate with angels have all led to his relative notoriety among historians.

 Biography

 Birth and early career

 Much of Kelley's early life is obscure.
-He claimed descent from the family of Ui Maine in Ireland.
+He said he was descended from the family of Ui Maine in Ireland.
 He was born at Worcester on 1 August 1555, at 4 P.M. according to a horoscope that John Dee drew up (based on notes Dee kept in his almanac/diary).
 His sister Elizabeth was born in 1558, and he had a brother Thomas who later joined him in Dee's household.
 However, much of Kelley's life before meeting John Dee is not known.
 He may have studied at Oxford under the name of Talbot; whether or not he attended university, Kelly was educated and knew Latin and possibly some Greek by the time he met Dee.

 Anthony à Wood records in Athenae Oxoniensis that Kelley, "being about 17 years of age, at which time he attained to a competency of Grammar learning at Worcester and elsewhere, was sent to Oxford, but to what house I cannot tell.
 However, I have been informed by an ancient Bachelor of Divinity who in his younger years had been an Amanuensis to Mr Thomas Allen of Gloucester-hall, that he (Kelly) had spent some time in that House; whereupon I, recurring to the matriculation, could not find the name Kelly, only Talbot of Ireland, three of which name were students there in 1573, 74, &c...
 This relation being somewhat dubiously delivered to me, I must tell you that Kelly having an unsettled mind, left Oxford abruptly, without being entitled into the matricula."
 According to some accounts, Kelley was pilloried in Lancaster for forgery or counterfeiting.
 Both his ears were supposedly cropped, a common punishment during the Tudor Dynasty.
 He usually wore a cap on his head, and it was thought this was to hide his lack of ears.
 John Weever says, "Kelly (otherwise called Talbot) that famous English alchemist of our times, who flying out of his own country (after he had lost both his ears at Lancaster) was entertained with Rudolf the second, and last of that Christian name, Emperor of Germany."
-Some accounts say that he first worked as an apothecary's apprentice: some say he worked as a notary in London.